-The state is one of five states where "No Promo Homo" laws (or more recently labeled "Don't say Gay"), which prohibit or limit the mention or discussion of homosexuality and transgender identity in public schools, are still approved.
-They re-affirmed this by passing a version of the "Don't Say Gay" bill limiting the broad discussion of sexual orientation and gender identity in the classroom.
+The state is one of five states where "No Promo Homo" laws (more recently labeled "Don't Say Gay"), which prohibit or limit the mention or discussion of homosexuality and transgender identity in public schools, are still approved.
+These laws were re-affirmed in 2022 by passing a version of the "Don't Say Gay" bill limiting the broad discussion of sexual orientation and gender identity in the classroom.